 for all people.
 Discover a warm welcome in Jesus' name and see if this church without walls is a good fit.

 Let's Connect!
-Contact me to set a time to get acquainted.
-I'd love to meet you.
+Contact me to set a time to get together.
+I'd like to hear about your life and faith.

 Prayer requests are welcomed